 Preferred Solution in Metal Fabrication Industry

-From general to heavy-duty metal fabrication to farm use, shipbuilding, technical schools, the U.S. military, Fortune 500 companies, and the one-man hobby garage shop, Scotchman has been the preferred solution for metal working tools for nearly half a century.
+From general to heavy-duty metal fabrication to farm use, shipbuilding, technical schools, the U.S. military, Fortune 500 companies, and the one-man hobby garage shop, Scotchman has been the preferred solution for metal working tools for over half a century.
 Ironworkers and cold saws are Scotchman's specialty.
 But the South Dakota manufacturer also makes flatbar shears and advanced measuring systems for metal and woodworking equipment, and is a retailer of band saws, tube and pipe notchers and programmable feed systems for metal working equipment.

 So how did Scotchman become the preferred provider of metal working tools?
 When he founded Scotchman, Art Kroetch took a personal approach, offering each potential customer an in-house visit.
 Scotchman employees would demonstrate features of the Scotchman product that had caught the customer's interest.
 The company still offers that personal service, which continually attracts new customers while retaining longtime customers.